vikramsatale/Regression/README.md

 # Regression
-Regression is one of the powerful machine learning algorithm which is often used for prediction.
+Regression is one of the powerful machine learning algorithms which is often used for prediction.
 I have created few projects on regression in this repository.